ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_GetWellKnownReader GetWellKnownReader is a Reader for the GetWellKnown
+_GetWellKnownReader GetWellKnownReader GetWellKnownReader GetWellKnownReader is
-structure._
+a Reader for the GetWellKnown structure._

 #### Properties